Night Wanderer

-Night Wanderer (夜旅人 (Ye Lü Ren)) is an upcoming Chinese streaming television series co-produced by iQIYI, Yongle Film & Television Production, and Magic Reflection Box, directed by Wan Li Yang, adapted from the popular time-travel themed novel "Ye Lü Ren" (夜旅人) by Zhao Xi Zhi.
+Night Wanderer (夜旅人 (Ye Lü Ren)) is an upcoming Chinese streaming television series co-produced by iQIYI, Yongle Film & Television Production, and Magic Reflection Box, directed by Wan Liyang, adapted from the popular time-travel themed novel "Ye Lü Ren" (夜旅人) by Zhao Xizhi.
 It stars Deng Lun and Ni Ni as the main leads.
 The series is set to be premiered on iQIYI with 36 episodes.

 Synopsis

 It tells the love story between a medical examiner and a Republican-era lawyer.
 The time and space of 2021 and 1937 are staggered in an old apartment building No. 699 in Shanghai in which the two traverses between the intriguing world of Republican Shanghai and modern era.